-This simple healthy banana bread recipe has quickly become one of our favorites!
+This simple healthy banana bread recipe has quickly become one of my favorites!
 My kids and husband are obsessed with it and it’s received dozens of rave reviews!
 If you’re looking to make healthy banana bread muffins, be sure to check out this similar recipe or this chocolate banana bread muffin (both on the healthier side!)

-While this healthy banana loaf does still have refined sugar, it swaps out tons of unhealthy ingredients typically found in banana bread for much healthier wholesome ingredients.
+While this healthy banana bread does still have refined sugar, it swaps out tons of unhealthy ingredients typically found in banana bread for much healthier wholesome ingredients.
 The sugar is very minimal compared to most banana bread recipes!
 The oats, Greek yogurt, egg, honey, banana (of course), coconut oil, white wheat flour, and cinnamon are all packing this bread with good-for-you ingredients!

-What makes this banana bread recipe healthy?
-And, are bananas healthy?*
+What makes this healthy?*

-- Coconut Oil: high in healthy saturated fats which can boost fat burning and provide your brain and body with quick energy.
-Also raises HDL cholesterol (GOOD cholesterol) in your blood which is linked to reduced heart disease risk
+- Coconut Oil: High in healthy saturated fats which can boost fat burning and provide your brain and body with quick energy.
+Also raises HDL cholesterol (GOOD cholesterol) in your blood which is linked to reduced heart disease risk.

-- Cinnamon: one of the healthiest spices on the planet!
+- Cinnamon: One of the healthiest spices on the planet!
 Lowers blood sugar levels and reduces heart disease risk factors.

 How do you make healthy banana bread?